-- responsible and caring citizens who make positive contributions to society; - rounded individuals who are able to live healthy and fulfilling lives; - imaginative, creative and reflective; - problem solvers; - resilient, taking managed risks and learning from mistakes; - respectful of the rule of law, upholding fundamental British values and being respectful of those who have different faiths and beliefs; - kind and supportive of peers and adults; - successful learners who enjoy learning and making progress and are able to achieve and excel; - prepared for adult and working life in the 21st century.
+- responsible and caring citizens who make positive contributions to society; - rounded individuals who are able to live healthy and fulfilling lives; - imaginative, creative and reflective; - problem solvers; - resilient, taking managed risks and learning from mistakes; - respectful of the rule of law, upholding fundamental British values and being respectful of those who have different faiths and beliefs; - kind and supportive of peers and adults; - successful learners who enjoy learning and making progress and are able to achieve and excel; - prepared for adult and working life in the 21st Century.

-At Key Stage 3, pupils follow a very broad curriculum, following the core subjects of English, Mathematics, Science, Humanities, ICT/Computing & Business, Religious Studies (RS), PE, Modern Foreign Languages (MFL), and PDL, as well as having the opportunity to enjoy non-core subjects such as Design Technology, Art, Music and Drama.
-We believe that our pupils should experience as broad a range of subjects for as long a period as possible to give them the depth of knowledge and experiences before they narrow their choices.
-A small group of pupils in year 8 and year 9 study an Alternative Curriculum where they engage in activities across the school to support their wider engagement.
+At Key Stage 3, pupils follow a very broad curriculum, following the core subjects of English, Mathematics, Science, Humanities, Information and Communication Technology (ICT)/Business & Computing, Religious Studies (RS), Physical Education (PE), Modern Foreign Languages (MFL), Personal, Social, Health, and Economic Education (PSHE) and Citizenship, as well as having the opportunity to enjoy non-core subjects such as Design Technology, Art, Music and Drama.
+We believe that our pupils should experience as broad a range of subjects for as long a period as possible to give them the depth of knowledge and experience before they narrow their choices.
+A small group of pupils in Year 8 and Year 9 study an Alternative Curriculum where they engage in activities across the school to support their wider engagement.

 At Key Stage 4, pupils follow a programme of study potentially leading to 10 GCSEs.
 This is agile and innovative, allowing it to change year on year dependent on the cohort of pupils within it.
-All pupils follow a core curriculum of GCSEs in English Language, English Literature, Mathematics, Double or Triple Science and Religious Studies plus core PE provision.
-Our guided choices ensure that the majority of pupils also study at least one of the Humanities, History or Geography.
+All pupils follow a core curriculum of GCSEs in English Language, English Literature, Mathematics, Double or Triple Science and Religious Studies, plus core PSHE, Citizenship and PE provision.
+Our guided choices ensure that the majority of pupils also study at least one of History, Geography, or MFL.
 Pupils can then choose two subjects that further their own interests and will guide them towards their ambitions for the future.
 Some pupils will follow a different pathway of subjects and content at Key Stage 4 based on their specific health or learning needs.
 All pupils are offered personalised support and guidance when choosing their GCSE subjects.

-Literacy and Numeracy is studied across both key stages, in lessons, in tutor time and assemblies to ensure that pupils can use these skills across their subject areas.
+Literacy and Numeracy is studied across both Key Stages, in lessons, in tutor time and assemblies, to ensure that pupils can use these skills across their subject areas.